insanelydeepak/Patched-AppleHDA-for-Mac-OS-Sierra-10.12/README.md

-      1 - Download Patched AppleHDA as per your Audio ID's 2 - Install using EastKextPro or any Kext Installer 3 - Now apply patches from cloverHDA.plist to your Clover config.plist 4 - Add Layout_ID = 13 , 11 or 12 as described in ReadME.txt
+      1 - Download Patched AppleHDA as per your Audio ID's 2 - Install using EastKextPro or any Kext Installer 3 - Add Layout_ID = 13 , 11 or 12 as described in ReadME.txt
-      5 - Restart
+      4 - Restart

 #### Note : for Layout_ID you can use DSDT (HDEF Patch) or Clover (Clover/Config.plist/Devices/Audio/Inject=Audio_ID) or [HDAEnabler's kexts](https://bitbucket.org/insanelydeepak/hdaenablers-applehda-for-hackintosh/downloads)